by Cynthia M. Johnson, MA

 Bulimia is an eating disorder.
 People with bulimia are overly worried about their weight and body image.
 They binge and purge their food.
 Bingeing is eating large amounts of food.
 Purging is using vomiting, laxatives, or diuretics to get it out of the body.
 Exercise may be used to replace purging, or it may be used with it.
 The cycle is done to stop weight gain.

-People with bulimia have a normal weight.
+People with bulimia have a healthy weight.
 But, their habits are not healthy.
+Bulimia may cause:

 Bulimia Nervosa Resource Guide for Family and Friends

 National Eating Disorder Information Center

 Bulimia nervosa.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/bulimia-nervosa.
 Accessed November 18, 2020.